LIVE PROP MAPS: Europe Es / Avg

 My copyright notice can be read here.

-Some graphs of my observations of the Geminids can be
+Some graphs of my observations of the Geminids shower in 2010 can be seen here.

 Stargazing Live event took place between Jan 16th and 18th.